 Microsoft's commitment that there will be another perpetual version after Office 2021, see question 4 there.
-So we can expect another 5 years of support starting with the next release of a perpetual Office/Access version in 2023 or 2024.
+So we can expect another 5 years of support starting with the next release of a perpetual Office/Access version in 2024.

 Microsoft's Principal Engineering Manager for Access, Dale Rector, about the continued development of the product, part of a Youtube video.
 3 minutes of clear testimony which George Hepworth demanded in the Nov 2022 DAAUG session with the Microsoft Access team, to have something audible for such occasions.

 Ask the claimants if they can show a longer-term guarantee for any other software from Microsoft than there is for Access.
 And then: Have them say what sources and hard evidence they have to offer for their opinion about Access!